-You can make your own Butterfinger Candy Bar recipe at home!
-This homemade recipe contains only THREE ingredients!
+You can make your very own homemade butterfingers!
+This copycat version contains only 3 ingredients and does not require corn syrup.
 Can you guess the secret ingredient?!

 Why This Recipe Works